nfs0621/OddsHarvester/README.md

 2. **Build the Docker Image**
    Navigate to the project's root directory, where the `Dockerfile` is located.
 Build the Docker image using the appropriate Docker build command.
-   Assign a name to the image, such as `odds-harvester`.
+   Assign a name to the image, such as `odds-harvester`: `docker build -t odds-harvester:local --target local-dev .`

 3. **Run the Container**
    Start a Docker container based on the built image.
 Map the necessary ports if required and specify any volumes to persist data.
-Pass any CLI arguments (e.g., `scrape_upcoming`) as part of the Docker run command.
+Pass any CLI arguments (e.g., `scrape_upcoming`) as part of the Docker run command:
+   `docker run --rm odds-harvester:latest python3 -m main scrape_upcoming --sport football --date 20250125 --markets 1x2 --storage local --file_path output.json --headless`

+4.	**Interactive Mode for Debugging**
+   If you need to debug or run commands interactively: `docker run --rm -it odds-harvester:latest /bin/bash`

 **Tips**:
 - **Volume Mapping**: Use volume mapping to store logs or output data on the host machine.